Depression

 The patient is able to enjoy seeing and interacting with friends and familyThe patient withdraws from friends and family.
 Less talkative

-The patient is able to experience pleasure in various activities.Anhedonia.
+The patient can experience pleasure in various activities.Anhedonia.
 The patient experiences a loss of interest in activities.

 The patient is able to look forward to special occasions.Thought of early death or suicide.
 May frequently ask physicians to hasten death.